There comes a time for every growing business when things must evolve.

 What is a PEO?

-First off, we want to explain how a PEO helps companies.
+First off, we want to explain what is a PEO & how it helps companies.
 Organizations outsource their HR functions to our team of HR professionals, many of whom hold credentials and licenses in their specialties.
 The idea behind a PEO is you manage daily operations while leveraging our HR expertise.
 No more getting pulled into HR, working with a PEO allows you to focus on revenue generating initiatives.
 Your employees will have assigned specialists for benefits, HR guidance, payroll and taxes and more.
 If you have internal HR employees, they can focus on more strategic initiatives like career development and corporate culture.

 There are also PEO’s certified by the IRS, called CPEOs (Certified Professional Employer Organizations).
 As a CPEO, MidwestHR provides protection against any tax liability because we are solely responsible for payroll taxes and penalties.
 Also, if a company switches to us mid-year, the taxes paid will be transferred to our FEIN and the wage base restart problem is eliminated.